CPanourgias/react-leaflet-googledocs/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Thanks and acknowledgements
+Huge props to [@pavel-ilin](https://github.com/pavel-ilin), [@kbk0125](https://github.com/kbk0125) and [@hanneolsen](https://github.com/hanneolsen) for the inspiration.

+You can find their articles [here](https://betterprogramming.pub/google-spreadsheet-as-a-backend-b6b51541f1e1), [here](https://medium.com/@kevink/build-a-complete-back-end-in-20-minutes-with-google-sheets-a-hack-for-beginners-404c8e728e3) and [here](https://react.christmas/2020/13).

+Also thanks to [@AxelleDRouge](https://github.com/AxelleDRouge) for the detailed [article](https://dev.to/axelledrouge/how-to-create-the-base-of-a-map-with-reactjs-leaflet-and-typescript-268m) on React leaflet.
 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).